nikkiawong/CIM540/Homework/p5/final/ideas.md

 <h3><b>Interactive Piano Game</b></h3>
 <li>An interactive game where users can play basic melodies and popular songs on a digital piano by using their keyboard</li>
+<li>Keyboard inputs match up to on-screen cues that the user follows to play the song</li>

 <h3><b>Billboard Live Chart</b></h3>
 <h3><b>Guess The Song Game</b></h3>